confluentinc/event-streaming-patterns/docs/event-stream/partitioned-parallelism.md

 ---
 seo:
-  title: Partitioned Placement
+  title: Partitioned Parallelism
   description: A partition is a unit of parallelism that enables concurrent processing, and events can be written to different partitions to evenly distribute load.
 ---

-# Partitioned Placement
+# Partitioned Parallelism
 If service goals mandate high throughput, it is useful to have the ability to distribute event storage and consumption for parallel processing.
 Being able to distribute events and process them concurrently enables an application to scale.